dtluther/TIL/oop_review/oop_notes.md

         2) The two subclasses have substantially different behavior

 ### Information Hiding/Encapsulation
-* When we mark methods as ***private***, the only way to access those methods is from within the class itself
+* When you mark methods as ***private***, the only way to access those methods is from within the class itself
     * Another method in the class can call the private method, but another class or outside user cannot use the method
     * This is an example of **encapsulation** and hiding the data from the public
 * Which types of methods should be private?
-    * Any that we don't want the outside user to have access to
+    * Any that you don't want the outside user to have access to
     * Any that have low-level details that the user is not concerned with
-* Instance variables are always private unless we reveal them to the public with getter/setter methods
+* Instance variables are always private unless you reveal them to the public with getter/setter methods

 #### Be Shy With Your Code
 * Another reason to use private methods is it will make it easy to extend and update your code base in the future
     * The more you expose to users (whether people or other code), the more they will rely on those details and use those methods &rarr; thus, it can be much harder to update the code later because other people are already using it and depending on it, so a change you make can affect the performance/ability to perform of user
 * The point of OOP is to present a simple, minimal interface that abstracts away the internal implementation details in the methods
     * If code is too permissive (public), you risk leaking internal details to the public, which can be extremely dangerous
-        * e.g., if we allow the public to run `start_engine`, now they have to remember to run `stop_engine`
+        * e.g., if you allow the public to run `start_engine`, now they have to remember to run `stop_engine`
 * A good OOP design principle is to minimize the public interfaces between classes or to the users
     * Expose the minimum necessary amount of state and behavior, and nothing more